verifiedcoder/Twilight/README.md

 # Twilight

+See the [LICENSE](LICENSE) file for legal guidance on using the code in this repository.
+The MIT lcense was dropped as that could expose the author to potential software patent abuse by external consumers of this code.

 ## Introduction

 Twilight is an implementation of the CQRS design pattern that, 'out-of-the-box', provides an in-memory message transport that uses [Autofac](https://autofac.org/) to register its components.
 It is meant to be used as a learning resource for the basis of a full-featured system.

 It is not intended for this repository to be published as NuGet packages as support is not possible.
 The expectation is to use this repository as an educational resource and fork for your own specific requirements.
+It will be periodically updated to the latest Long Term Support (LTS) version of .Net.

 ### Requirements

-- Microsoft Visual Studio 2019
+- Microsoft Visual Studio 2022
-- .NET 5.0
+- .NET 6.0

-If using Visual Studio 2019, it is recommended that all relevant updates are applied.
+If using Visual Studio 2022, it is recommended that all relevant updates are applied.

 ## CQRS